rayniel95/rayniel95.github.io/docs/work_experience/datamart/bylaws.md

 <!-- who is the client, what the client have, what the client want, what i can do -->

-This project involved developing a SaaS platform for the Chilean bank BCI.
-The platform enables BCI clients to contract Point of Sale (POS) services for their businesses by following a simple, guided process from their mobile devices—where they enter their information, specify the number of POS terminals they need, and sign the contract digitally.
-On the bank's side, a separate platform communicates with the client-facing application.
-It is used to review and approve client requests, as well as to complete any missing information.
-My role involved helping implement both platforms.
-I developed the infrastructure as code using AWS and programmed the backend logic using Fleet, an internal low-code platform.
+This project involved developing a service for extract structured data from company creation contracts in pdf.
+The service read the pdf, previously downloaded from the RES (Registro de Empresas y Sociedades), extract the contract text and send it to a LLM (Large Lenguage Model), the LLM generate a JSON object with the correct data.
+We use GPT4o as LLM for this service.
+My role involving the backend development and check the correctness of the LLM response.

 <!-- small description about the client and its requirements or problems, how I solve it -->
 ### Hard / Technical achievements